SHDPHY/SHDPHY/README.md

 - 👋 Hi, I’m @SHDPHY
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning Physics.
-- 🌱 I’m currently learning physics
+- 🌱 I’m currently learning Physics.
-- 💞️ I’m looking to collaborate on Physics
+- 💞️ I’m looking to collaborate on Physics.
-- 📫 How to reach me ...
+- 📫 How to reach me : www.facebook.com/shdphy

 <!---
 SHDPHY/SHDPHY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.